denoland/deno/docs/getting_started/first_steps.md

 Let's walk through what this application does:

-1. We get the first argument passed to the application and store it in the variable `url`.
+1. We get the first argument passed to the application, and store it in the constant `url`.
-2. We make a request to the url specified, await the response, and store it in a variable named `res`.
+2. We make a request to the url specified, await the response, and store it in the constant `res`.
-3. We parse the response body as an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), await the response, convert it into a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) and store it in the variable `body`.
+3. We parse the response body as an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), await the response, and convert it into a [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) to store in the constant `body`.
-4. We write the contents of the `body` variable to `stdout`.
+4. We write the contents of the `body` constant to `stdout`.

 Try it out: